keplarllp/dutch/README.md

 ## Copyright and License

-Dutch contains the Marketplace Web Service Products Java Library, copyright 2008 [Amazon Technologies, Inc](http://www.amazon.com/).
+Dutch uses the Marketplace Web Service Products Java Library, copyright 2008 [Amazon Technologies, Inc](http://www.amazon.com/).
 You can find this library in the `/lib` sub-directory.